sfc-gh-akelkar/peds_hosp_ai_demo/Demo_Script_15min_Pediatric_Hospital.md

 *"Demonstrate secure data handling and policy compliance"*

 ### Demo Query 7: Policy and Compliance Search
-**Question**: *"What are our HIPAA requirements for sharing research data with Northwestern University?"*
+**Question**: *"What are our HIPAA requirements for sharing research data with university partners?"*

 **Expected Results**:
 - Document search finds HIPAA Compliance Policy